As you might’ve heard, the Oscars are tonight.

 There was supposed to be more here, but to resurrect an old refrain on this blog the technology is not cooperating.
 While my Internet connection has mostly been fine since Apple finally replaced my lemon of a laptop, its recent congestion mirrors my own during this persistent cold.
 The only upside to my supremely frustrating inability to stay online reliably is more time to write offline, at least as my stuffy head permits, so the pipeline should remain stocked for a bit.

-Related: The Bloom Is Off the Gilded Lily • Rush to Gold • Oscars Beat
+Related: Oscars Beat • The Bloom Is Off the Gilded Lily • Pre-Oscars Post (2012)